jeffsani/cf-tunnel-and-access-app/README.md

+<title>Terraform Scripts to Automate Access to a Private Application Deployment via Cloudflare Zero Trust</title>
+<strong>Description</strong>
-This set of terraform files and linux script automates the setup of Cloudflare Zero Trust Access Application, Cloudflare Tunnel,
+This set of terraform files and linux script automates the setup of Cloudflare Zero Trust Access Application, Cloudflare Tunnel, and Tunnel Route.
+The outputs include the public URL to access the application, the tunnel id and the token which you will pass to the linux script that will be used to install a Cloudflare Tunnel instance or replica.
+An example shell script to use on the target host is also provided.

-Prerequisites:
+<h1>Prerequisites:</h1>
 - You must have an active Cloudflare Zone (domain).

-Install Terraform (or use Terraform Cloud).
+<h1>Install Terraform (or use Terraform Cloud).</h1>

  - Set your Cloudflare API Token as an environment variable: